Shabang-Systems/simon/README.md

 </p>

 We are working on demos of salient use cases soon, as well as a hosted instance of Simon.
-This document serves as a very-minimal quickstart.
+This document serves as a very-minimal quickstart as we work to build this tool.
+Needless to say, this tool is alpha, at best.
+Proceed for your own risk and fun!

 ## Quickstart to run the code